Certified Nursing Assistant Programs in Alaska: Find Classes Near You!

 Flexible Scheduling and Tuition Assistance Options

-While there is limited information on flexible scheduling options for CNA training in Alaska, it’s essential to research and inquire with individual training programs to determine if they offer any flexibility in class schedules.
+While there is limited information on flexible scheduling options for CNA training in Alaska, it’s essential to research and inquire about individual training programs to determine if they offer any flexibility in class schedules.

 Transferring Out-of-State CNA Certification to Alaska